DavideBruner/data-pipe/packages/data-pipe/README.md

 ## Built in processors

-This lib comes together with some built-in Processors, available as sub-module `dipe-processors (data-pipe-processors)`, however you can just ignore them and use your own implementations.
+This lib comes together with some built-in Tasks, available as sub-module `dipe-processors (data-pipe-processors)`, however you can just ignore them and use your own implementations.

 ### LocalDataParser